GitHub Copilot vs Replit AI: Which is Better in 2026?

 Choose Replit AI if you need:

-- ✓ Rapid prototyping and app development from prompts
+- ✓ Rapid prototyping and hackathon projects

-- ✓ Collaborative coding in a cloud-based environment
+- ✓ Collaborative coding in educational settings

 Switching Between Them